ashleydavis/figit/README.md

 # figit

-JavaScript and Handlebars data templates - Producing templated configuration has never been easer!
+JavaScript and Handlebars data templates - Producing templated configuration has never been easier!

 Or expand JSON and YAML templates using [Handlebars](https://handlebarsjs.com/) template syntax.